ADVANTICS/documentation/charge-controllers/ADM-CS-EVCC/interfaces.md

 </div>
 <figcaption style="text-align: center">Figure 10: Digital IO</figcaption>

+### Digital Outputs
+The outputs are push-pull capable, supplied from the input power of the controller (so are either 12V or 24V).

+### Digital Inputs
+The inputs are 24V tolerant but are also compatible with 12V logic level, the maximum voltage on this pin is about 30V, and have a weak 10 kOhm pulldown.
+Transition to ‘1' from 9V sets the input to ON.
+It will then hold '1’ until the voltage drops under 3V.
 ## LED outputs

 LED outputs are powered from CCS lock power (so they share the same voltage level).
 A high side